Ninghong-W/NinghongW_dataviz_portfolio/final-project-part-one.md

 I will:
 > (1) Provide a descriptive analysis to briefly introduce the development of these 30 top uploaders, including each uploader’s total number of fans, total number of published videos, and total views.

 > (2) Analyze the impact of fan count on total views and coins.

 > (3) Examine the controllable factors for video creators.
-Explore the video duration & upload time and their relationship with video performance metrics, including views, likes, favorites, coins, comments, and shares,  to identify suitable publishing strategies --- a.
-Whether video duration influences views, favorites, and comments; b.
+Explore the video duration & upload time and their relationship with video performance metrics, including views, likes, favorites, coins, comments, and shares,  to identify suitable publishing strategies:
+> a.
+Whether video duration influences views, favorites, and comments;
+> b.
 Whether the time of publication affects views, likes, and shares.

 > (4) Finally, provide operational recommendations for dance related video creators.